General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 Note that:

-• in the example, CO2 is ready-made, CH4 will have to be built from the component sectorflux.
+• in the example, CO2 uses ready-made files, while CH4 must be built from the sectorflux component.

-• the parameters’s names can be freely defined by the user
+• parameter names can be freely chosen by the user

-1. In the controlvect, add the transform_pipe in which the transformations will be built.
+1. In controlvect, add the transform_pipe that defines the transformations to apply.

 controlvect: